 This compression technique can be used with individual tracks, multiple individual tracks, subgroups/buses, and even the mix bus.

 Send a track, bus or entire mix to a parallel bus, apply a good amount of compression, bring the fader down, and push it up to mix it appropriately with the full mix.

 Listen for unnatural pumping and audible artifacts when pushing up the fader of the parallel bus in the context of the mix.
 We can get away with pretty aggressive compression here, which may sound awful in solo.
 Remember that the only thing that matters is how it sounds in the entire mix.

 Be sure to A/B the results by muting and unmuting the parallel compression bus.

 I have a YouTube video on the importance of mixing in the context of the mix rather than in solo.
 Check it out by clicking here.

 Expect slightly less punch on transients (though not as much as “regular” mix bus compression), less control over the peak levels (which can lead to clipping if we're not careful), and greater relative level increases in sparser sections of the song.

 To learn more about buses, check out my article What Are Audio Buses?
 (Mixing, Recording, Live Sound).

-I have a video where I discuss parallel processing in greater detail.
-Check it out here:
+I also have a video where I discuss parallel processing in broader detail that you check out here.

 For more information on compression, check out my article The Complete Guide To Audio Compression & Compressors.